Charity challenges and fundraising treks

 Climb Mount Kilimanjaro for Charity

-We offer several different options for charity climbs on Kilimanjaro.
+We offer several different options for charity expeditions on Kilimanjaro.
 You can come climb solo or a normal advertised climb and fundraise for your favourite charity.

 We work in partnership with our own charity Moving Mountains and we organise charity trekking challenges for it, so we understand the needs of the charity in terms of risk assessments, training, safety and branding.
 We can provide your own branded page on this site for your supporters to sign up if you wish, or we can work directly with your office.